 - Travel to or living in the United Kingdom (UK) for three months or more between 1980-1996 prevents an individual from donating.

-- Receiving a blood transfusion in the UK from 1980-1996 prevents an individual from donating.
+- Receiving a blood transfusion in the UK, France or Ireland from 1980-present prevents an individual from donating.

-- Living or traveling in Europe for a period adding up to five years since 1980 can prevent an individual from donating blood depending on which country you were in.
+- Living or traveling in France or Ireland for a period adding up to five years since 1980 can prevent an individual from donating blood depending on which country you were in.

 - Can I donate if I am a male who has had sex with another male?

-As of May 23, 2016, the Rhode Island Blood Center began accepting blood donations from men who have had sex with another male, as long as the male-to-male sex occurred at least 12 months prior to giving blood.
+Per the FDA Guidelines, the Rhode Island Blood Center accepts blood donations from men who have had sex with another male, as long as the male-to-male sex occurred at least three months prior to giving blood.
 Please call 401-453-8307 if you have been deferred in the past or if you have any questions.

 The FDA, not the Rhode Island Blood Center, sets national blood safety regulations.
-Deferral is not for being gay, rather, specifically, for men having sex with other men within the last 12 months.
+Deferral is not for being gay, rather, specifically, for men having sex with other men within the last three months.